pablovegau/fromTheScratch/README.md

 cypress/screenshots
 ```

-7. Now we can 💣 delete the examples folder
+7. Now we can 💣 delete the examples folder inside the **cypress/integration** folder

 8. ✏️ Modify the *baseUrl* for our tests in ***cypress.json***

 ```json